 The PAX is a computerized, multiple choice test and administered in group sessions that are supervised by a proctor.

 The test is structurally broken down into three sections:

 Verbal (40 min. and 60 questions): Word knowledge and reading comprehension

 Math (40 min. and 40 questions): Basic calculations, word problems, Algebra, Geometry, conversions, and graphs

 Science (40 min. and 60 questions): General Biology, Chemistry, Physics, Health, Human Anatomy and Human Physiology

 Remember students may NOT use their own calculator.
 A calculator will be provided by the Galen Admissions office.
-You’ll want to want to brush up on your basic calculating skills.
+You’ll want to brush up on your basic calculating skills.
 For video math tutorials, check out www.khanacademy.org

 Take advantage of the multiple choice format.
 As silly as it sounds, try to remember that there IS a correct answer right in front of you, and all you have to do is select it from among three distracters.
 Use the process of elimination to rule out incorrect answers.

 Go with your gut!
 Don’t second guess yourself.
 More often than not; if you know something about the subject, your first answer is likely to be correct.

 Answer every question!
 There is no penalty for choosing the wrong answer so answer every question.